 Those Who Walk Away begins after the death of Ray Garrett’s wife who committed suicide for reasons that are not fully described.
 The way her thoughts about sex are mentioned in connection with her death (multiple times) makes me wonder if there’s some coy 1960s code going on that I’m not picking up.
 Whatever her motives, though, Ray’s father-in-law, Edward Coleman, blames Ray completely.

 The cat-and-mouse chase is too much like that in The Talented Mr. Ripley while not replicating its success.
-Similarities: Rich protagonists who paint when not eating all of their meals out, drinking, running around Europe, disappointing rich and strangely cold parents, luggage woes, passport woes, and visits to American Express.
-What Those Who Walk Away lacks: Intensity—Ray’s not trying very hard to avoid Coleman and Coleman’s not trying hard enough to kill Ray.
+Similarities: dining in nice restaurants, drinking, running around Europe, disappointing rich and strangely cold parents, luggage woes, passport woes, and visits to American Express.
+Those Who Walk Away lacks intensity.
+Ray’s not trying very hard to avoid Coleman, and Coleman’s not trying hard enough to kill Ray.